Christianity in Nepal: Demographics

 It is impossible to determine with certainty the exact number of Christians in Nepal today, but most informed observers agree that the 2011 Census's figure of 375,699 (1.4% of the population) is a significant underestimate.
 Scholars and religious minorities have argued that Nepal's censuses consistently under-report non-Hindus.
 Various informed organizations and observers have placed the number of Christians in Nepal between 700,000 and 3 million.
 Scholars who have assessed the various estimates have suggested that a figure of roughly 1 million may be the most plausible estimate.

 The vast majority of Nepali churches are Protestant evangelical (if evangelical is defined broadly to include charismatics and Pentecostals).
 Before 1990, these churches were largely non-denominational and free of foreign ties.
 Since then, denominational groups (such as the Assemblies of God, the Baptist World Alliance, Calvary Chapel, and Believers Church) have grown rapidly, but independent and house churches still account for more than half of Nepali congregations.
 There are also roughly 10,000 Nepali Catholics, a significant number of whom are located in the eastern region of the country.
-Additionally, there are small numbers of adherents to non-mainstream Christian groups in Nepal, such as the Seventh-Day Adventists, Mormons, Jehovah's Witnesses, and World Mission Society Church of God.
+Additionally, there are small numbers of adherents to non-mainstream Christian groups in Nepal, such as the Seventh-Day Adventists, The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, and World Mission Society Church of God.

+A 2020 survey noted that 4.3% of the population was Christian; the majority of these were 'independent Christians', but 1% of the country identified as Protestant.

 As of 2023, there were at least 7,758 churches in Nepal.

+In 2023, the country was scored 2 out of 4 for religious freedom.